 Living with Your Ghost reaches the top 10 of the Billboard Blues Album charts !!..
-The title track "Living with Your Ghost" also is in the top 100 of the Americana radio chart
+The title track "Living with Your Ghost" also is 85 on the Americana radio chart

 Vent Magazine -Patrick O'Heffernen,

 Blues from down under?
 Who knew?
 I didn’t, but when I hear Kara Grainger’s new album Living Your Ghost, I was sold.
 A solid album – 12 tracks, and every track addictive.
 No filler, no easy outs, no compromises.
 Living With A Ghost shows the tremendous growth of an already super-talented artist and wall-to-wall extraordinary music.

 Kara put her heart and soul into each song and it shows.
 She kicks off with the title track’s acoustic downbeat and big guitar sound that takes you through a deep-in-your-heart journey with a slide guitar and wailing electric lighting up the road signs.
 But once you are there, she turns you right around and takes you back in “Working My Way Back Home”, her urgent voice highlighted by B-3 sharps and more big, big guitar blues notes.
 “Man With A Soul”, written with Trevor Manear, dips into country blues with a danceable backbeat and in-your-face vocals with a touch of seduction and Grainger’s glowing guitar riffs.